drewcrawford/drewcrawford.github.io/rust/index.md

 As a result you cannot capture anything in the closure that does not definitely exist until the JoinGuard is destroyed, and the JoinGuard will wait for the thread to complete, meaning that our function will block until the thread is done.

 If you come from a Swift background, that is probably not what you expected.
 You expected to start a thread and then the function would return.
 You can in fact do that, if you return *the `JoinGuard`*.
-But at some point you have to wait on the JoinGuard.
+But at some point you have to wait on the `JoinGuard`.

 ## Spawn